swingflip-repo-archive/Generic-Genero-Application-Template-Lite/README.md

   1) Use your prefered GIT method and fork to your development machine...
   2) Open the GGAT GST project file `projectdir/GGAT.4pl`
   3) Hit Compile and Go!
+(The Default login details are...
+Username: Ryan Password: a)

 ### Configuration